Farmer-Markus/Terminalpaste/README.md

 `pastev` (paste file from cipboard in current direktory) or
-`pastev <path>` (paste file from cipboard into relative/absolute path ) in same or another terminal.
+`pastev <path>` (paste file from cipboard into relative/absolute path ) in same or another terminal on the same machine.